Scandinavia & the Baltic Cruises

 Making the most of every single day

-Our journey planners craft our itineraries to ensure you sail in and out of Stockholm at the best time of day to appreciate the true beauty of the Stockholm Archipelago.
-Be out on deck for the best views as your ship navigates the rocky islands and islets.
-You will also be able to enjoy scenic cruising past Saaremaa Island and the Olsen family home in Hvitsten.
+Our journey planners craft our Scandinavian cruises to ensure you sail in and out of Stockholm at the best time of day to appreciate the true beauty of the Stockholm Archipelago.
+Join fellow guests out on the deck of your smaller ship for the best views as your ship navigates the many tiny rocky islands and islets.

 The Kiel Canal spans 98 kilometres, cutting through the picturesque German countryside as it links the North Sea to the Baltic Sea.
 The slow sailing along the canal offers the opportunity to relax on deck as you sail under low bridges and pass interesting villages and towns that flank the still waters.